VershaR1791/Stock-Analysis/README.md

 - The disdavantages includes that one can not add any features or functionalities mainly due to budget or time contraints in a real world.
 - There could also be risk in refactoring a code when the application is too big.

-### Application of pros and cons apply to refactoring the original VBA script
+### Advantages and disadvantages of the original and refactored VBA script
+- The time taken to run the original script is more than refactored code.
+- The script length is shorter in the original VBA script in comparison to the refactored code.
+- The result doesn't change with the refactored code.
+For eg. it would have been helpful to add more features or functionalities such as YoY improvement in the return for each company.